Melbourne Grammar School: History

-The school's first 40 years proved to be a struggle, exacerbated in the 1890s by economic depression, financial concerns and changes of headmaster.
-Senior school enrolments fell from 272 in 1889 to 117 in 1894 prompting a group of former students to do something to save the school.
+The school's first forty years proved to be a struggle, exacerbated in the 1890s by economic depression, financial concerns and changes of headmaster.
+Enrolments in the senior school fell from 272 in 1889 to 117 in 1894 prompting a group of former students to do something to save the school.
 They formed The Old Melburnians Society in 1895 "to be the means of bringing together many former schoolmates, reviving pleasant recollections, and at the same time benefiting the life of the School as it is today".
+(Note: At a meeting held at Melbourne Grammar School on 22 April 1895, called to inaugurate an organisation for former students which would amalgamate and oversee the activities of various sporting activities, such as the athletics, cricket and gymnastics clubs already established for "old boys" as well as any others that might be created in the future (e.g., football).
+After strong debate, with a number of suggested names, including "Old Church of England Grammar School Boys' Association", being rejected, the meeting (composed of "old boys" from all eras, including the 1860s) decided upon the name "Old Melburnians" for the "old boys" umbrella organization.)

-Two significant developments of the late 19th century were, firstly, the recognition that with a limited site, one storey buildings were not a wise use of space.
-A move began, continued now, of adding second stories or replacing buildings with two- or three-level structures.
-The second was the dedication of the Chapel of St Peter in 1893, the first school chapel in the colony of Victoria.
+Two significant developments of the late-19th century were, firstly, the recognition that with a limited site, one-storey buildings were not a wise use of space.
+A move began, and subsequently continued, of adding second stories or replacing buildings with two- or three-level structures.
+The second was the dedication of the Chapel of St Peter in 1893, the first school chapel in colonial Victoria.

-The beginning of the new century saw the school's future assured, with enrolments increasing and the Jubilee celebrated in 1908.
-Hundreds of former students enlisted in the Great War of 1914–1918, as they had in the South African War, and more than 200 did not return.
+The beginning of the twentieth century saw the school's future assured, with enrolments increasing and the Jubilee celebrated in 1908.
+Hundreds of former students enlisted in the Great War of 1914–1918, as they had in the South African War, and more than 200 alumni did not return.